-If you got blacklisted, you might face a large amount of fine or even get deported from Vietnam, followed by a ban of entering the country of to 5 years.
+If you got blacklisted, you might face a large amount of fine or even get deported from Vietnam, followed by a ban on entering the country for up to 5 years.

 The visa extension can be arranged via agents at any immigration-authorized agency in Vietnam.
 It will cost you US$ 10 if you do it yourself at the immigration office.
 The process will take about 5 working days so you will need to decide early to have the visa extension by the time your current visa is expired.
 For convenience, it’s better to rely on travel agents to deal with the language barrier.

-You can only extend the duration the same as your original visa.
+You can only extend the duration to the same as your original visa.

 Ho Chi Minh City Immigration Office

 333-335-337 Nguyen Trai, District 1, TEL: 028 3920 0365

 Hours: 8 AM – 11:30 AM and 1:30 PM – 4 PM, Mondays – Fridays

 Hanoi Immigration Office

 44 – 46 Tran Phu, Ba Dinh District, TEL: 024 3826 4026